How to Dry a Tent Fast and Easy

 Waterproof your tent before camping

 The easiest way to waterproof your tent is by using a spray.
 These sprays prevent the tent fabric from absorbing water.
 The water just rolls off and flows to the ground.
-Impregnation sprays are cheap, versatile and very effective.
+Impregnation sprays are cheap, versatile, and very effective.

 Do not cook in the tent

 Even if it seems tempting to cook in a tent in cold weather, cooking with a gas stove creates a lot of water vapor.
 It then condenses on the cold tent wall and puddles form on the tent floor.
 Better places to cook are pavilions open on all sides and natural shelters such as trees with dense foliage.
-You can also carry a portable oven for camping, instead of cooking in the tent.
+You can also carry a portable oven for camping instead of cooking in a tent.

 Heat the tent with a tent heater